Early Start Student Handbook

 What happens if I don’t pay for my course?: Indiana Tech does not drop Early Start students from courses for nonpayment.
 A hold is put on the official transcript, which holds your college credit and grades.
 Your transcript will not be released until your account is paid in full.

 How do I drop/withdraw from an Early Start course?: During the first week of classes the student can drop a course at no charge.
 After the first week, the student must withdraw from a course using the Withdraw Form and will be responsible for the cost of the course per the Refund of Fees Schedule.

 How does dropping/withdrawing from a class reflect on my transcript?: If a student drops the first week of class it does not show up on the transcripts.
 Students who withdraw after the first week of classes will receive a “W” on their transcript that will not affect a student’s GPA.

 Does dropping/withdrawing from a class have any impact at all?: Early Start students are not eligible for Title IV funds, however, a withdraw in an Early Start class may impact future aid eligibility at Indiana Tech as an admitted student.
 Other questions should be directed to Student Financial Services.

 How will my refund be sent to me?: Student Financial Services will review accounts for refunds.
-If a refund is needed, the refund will be issued in the same manner in which you paid for the course.
+If a student dropped a course within the first week of classes and a refund is needed, the refund will be issued in the same manner in which you paid for the course.
 If your payment was submitted via debit/credit card, the refund will be credited back to your debit/credit card.